enix/kube-image-keeper/README.md

 ### Cache persistence & garbage collection

 Persistence is disabled by default.
-You can enable it by setting the Helm value `registry.persistence.enabled=true` and setting `registry.persistence.size` to the desired size (20 GiB by default).
-Be aware that this don't allow for high availability of the registry, to enable HA please refer to our related guide [./docs/high-availability.md](./docs/high-availability.md).
+You can enable it by setting the Helm value `registry.persistence.enabled=true`.
+This will create a PersistentVolumeClaim with a default size of 20 GiB.
+You can change that size by setting the value `registry.persistence.size`.
+Keep in mind that enabling persistence isn't enough to provide high availability of the registry!
+If you want kuik to be highly available, please refer to the [high availability guide](./docs/high-availability.md).

-Note that persistence requires that you have Persistent Volumes available on your cluster; otherwise, kuik's registry pod will remain `Pending` and your images won't be cached (but they will still be served transparently by kuik's image proxy).
+Note that persistence requires your cluster to have some PersistentVolumes.
+If you don't have PersistentVolumes, kuik's registry Pod will remain `Pending` and your images won't be cached (but they will still be served transparently by kuik's image proxy).

 ## Garbage collection and limitations